Table of Contents

 If you want to translate 100K words into another language, your translated words quota is 100K.
 If you want to translate those 100K words into two languages, your translated word quota will be 200K.
 But if you want to translate the 100K words into five languages, the translated phrase quota will be 500K, so that you will need the second plan.

-You should start with one month’s free trial, see Linguise live in action on your website, and then upgrade to your needs.
+You should start with a one-month free trial, see Linguise live in action on your website, and then upgrade to your needs.

 Now that you know what Linguise can do for you, let’s continue this Linguise review by exploring some of your alternatives.
 As you know, businesses have no one-size-fits-all solution.
 Also, you can check our article on the best WordPress translation plugins, if you don’t mind.